fhoedemakers/pico-infonesPlus/README.md

     - Sony Dual Sense
     - BUFFALO BGC-FC801 connected to USB - not tested
   - Legacy Controllers
-    - An original NES controller.
+    - One or two original NES controllers.
 Requires soldering when using Pico DV Demo Base.
     - An original SNES controller.
 PCB Only
     - WII-classic controller.
 Breadboard only.
 Not tested - should work
 - Adafruit Feather RP2040 with DVI (HDMI)